emersonhamer/emersonhamer_webpage/content/authors/admin/_index.md

     url: https://www.emory.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Health Economics, ... and ....

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Health Economics
-  - Computational Linguistics
+  - ...
-  - Information Retrieval
+  - ...

 # Education to show in About widget
 education: